Ranked! FourFourTwo's 25 best teams of the decade

 By Greg Lea

-As the decade comes to a close, we've decided to pick out our 25 best teams of the 2010s - including World Cup winners, European champions and some sides that didn't win a thing...
+We've seen some superb sides in the 2010s, including World Cup winners, European champions and some that didn't even win a thing...

 25. Unai Emery's Sevilla